IgniteUI/help-topics/topics/02_Controls/igEditors/07_igDatePicker/01_igDatePicker_Styling_and_Theming.md

 ## Using ThemeRoller

 As the `igDatePicker` control uses the jQuery UI CSS framework it can also be fully styled using the [jQuery UI ThemeRoller](http://jqueryui.com/themeroller/) where you can customize your own theme or choose from a gallery of available ones.
-These themes replace the ones that come by default with Ignite UI.
+These themes replace the ones that come by default with %%ProductName%%.

 Date picker using the UI Darkness theme: